 - Course: Side Dish

 Note: click on times in the instructions to start a kitchen timer while cooking.

 Rinse the wild rice well, then add it to a baking dish with boiling water and salt.

-Cover well and bake for 1 hour, stir and bake for an additional 30 minutes.
+Cover well and bake at 350 degrees for 1 hour, stir and bake for an additional 30 minutes.